-Statement Description Tags acl Assigns a symbolic name to an address match list. server algorithm Defines the algorithm to be used in a key clause. security all-per-second Limits UDP responses of all kinds. query allow-new-zones Controls the ability to add zones at runtime via rndc addzone. zone, server allow-notify Defines an addadress_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. transfer allow-query Specifies which hosts (an IP address list) are allowed to send queries to this resolver. query allow-query-cache Specifies which hosts (an IP address list) can access this server's cache and thus effectively controls recursion. query allow-query-cache-on Specifies which hosts (an IP address list) can access this server's cache.
-Used on servers with multiple interfaces. query allow-query-on Specifies which local addresses (an IP address list) are allowed to send queries to this resolver.
-Used in multi-homed configurations. query continuos on poyt page
+Assigns a symbolic name to an address match list. server Defines the algorithm to be used in a key clause. security Limits UDP responses of all kinds. query Controls the ability to add zones at runtime via rndc addzone. zone, server Defines an addaress_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. transfer Specifies which hosts (an IP address list) are allowed to send queries to this resolver. query continues on next page Limits UDP responses of all kinds.
+Controls the ability to add zones at runtime via rndc addzone.
+Defines an address_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone.
+Specifies which hosts (an IP address list) are allowed to send queries to